Yale Greenberg World Fellows Program 2019 for Mid-career Global Leaders (Fully-funded)

 - Special capacity for critical, creative, entrepreneurial, and strategic thinking;

-- Likelihood to benefit from participation in the Program and to contribute to global understanding at Yale;
+- Likelihood to benefit from participation in the program and to contribute to the global perspective on Yale’s campus;

-- Please note that application for admission to the Greenberg World Fellows Program is completely an online process.
+- Please note that application process for admission to the Greenberg World Fellows Program is entirely online.
 There are no paper forms to complete or mail.

 - Prior to the deadline, you may work on your application at any time and submit it when you are ready.
 After creating an account and accessing the online application, you can upload materials and request your letters of recommendation.

-- Most questions about the program and the application process can be answered by reviewing this website and the common questions.
+- Most questions about the program and the application process can be answered by reviewing this website and the common questions page.
 If your question is unanswered, you may contact staff at [email protected].
 Please do not send multiple emails regarding one issue, and please do not email staff individually.
-We thank you for your patience in allowing staff adequate time to thoughtfully process your inquiries.
+We thank you for your patience in allowing staff adequate time to thoughtfully process your inquiries..

 For more information, visit Yale Greenberg World Fellows Program.